MemphisMeng/Blackjack/Design Doc.md

 ## Blackjack

 ## Card
 Card is the fundemental component of every card game, without which any game makes no sense.
-As it is known,
+As it is known, there are at least two properties of a card
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1MDExMjg0MywtOTExMTU5NjM3LDEyOT
+eyJoaXN0b3J5IjpbLTk5NzU2MTcyNCwtOTExMTU5NjM3LDEyOT
 gyOTU4NjJdfQ==
 -->